 Where the data comes from

-The NIAID Data Ecosystem Discovery Portal harvests metadata from a number of different data sources to make it easier to find allergic or infectious and immune-mediated disease (IID) datasets.
+The NIAID Data Ecosystem Discovery Portal harvests metadata from a wide range of NIAID-funded and generalist data sources to make it easier to find allergic or infectious and immune-mediated disease datasets, computational tools, and resource catalogs.

 Interviews with researchers about their needs informed the selection of the initial sources included in the Discovery Portal.
 As the Discovery Portal is continuously growing, the team is always looking to add other sources to the search platform.